changswap/changswap-document/products/lottery/lottery-faq.md

 **Lottery v2 introduces:**

-* cheaper ticket prices (\~$5 USD in CAKE per ticket) that don't swing wildly with the price of CAKE
+* cheaper ticket prices (\~$5 USD in CHANG per ticket) that don't swing wildly with the price of CHANG
 * bulk ticket discounts
 * 6-tiered prize pool brackets with increasing prize pools as more numbers are matched
 * manual number selection (optional), so users can use their lucky numbers